The term $_POST

 to avoid any potential problems.

-Finally, we summarize with some best practices in using the superglobal
+Finally, we summarize with some best practices in using the superglobal $_POST

-. $_POST
+.

 Wrapping Up

-If you want to process data from forms in PHP, you should use
+If you want to process data from forms in PHP, you should use $_POST

-, therefore, using $_GET
+, therefore, using $_POST

-You now have a good understanding of PHP
+You now have a good understanding of PHP $_POST

 .
 You are ready to use it to safely manage user input in your PHP applications.
-You can always practice on real-world projects to familiarize yourself with a concept, and before long, you will be ruling over how to handle form data!$_POST
+You can always practice on real-world projects to familiarize yourself with a concept, and before long, you will be ruling over how to handle form data!